CommE2E/comm/docs/dev_environment.md

 Why not Windows? (click to expand)
 </summary>
 <p>
 It’s primarily because Apple only supports iOS development using macOS.
-It’s true that we could support web, server, and Android development on other operating systems, but because of the Apple requirement, all of our active developers currently run macOS.
+It’s true that we could support web, keyserver, and Android development on other operating systems, but because of the Apple requirement, all of our active developers currently run macOS.
 We’d very much welcome a PR to build out support on Windows!
 </p>
 </details>